jborgman/syllabus/README.md

 ## Pairing Tips

-* Three people is possible, but two works best
 * The person who's less experienced/comfortable should have more keyboard time
 * Switch who's "driving" regularly
 * Make sure to save the project and send it to both people